kamolui/kamolui.github.io/index.md

 ---

 For this project, I worked with databases provided by the CDMX government.
-With information from the taxpayers and their vehicles, it was possible to train a classification model to estimate who will pay for their ownership.
+With information from the taxpayers and their vehicles, it was possible to train a classification model to estimate who will pay for their car ownership.
-I use data balancing techniques, feature engineering and expert knowledge in the tax area.
+I use data balancing techniques, feature engineering and expert knowledge of people in the tax area.
 The final model is a Gradient Boosting, but a Catboost was also tried.

 ---